 Labor Day- Closed

 Fee’s are due by the 5th of every month.
 PeachTree uses a flat price, and this fee will remain the same for all age groups throughout a family’s time at Peachtree.
 This fee is $850 per month.
 Fee’s are considered late if paid after the 5th, and a late fee will be applied.
-Please pay your fee’s on our website.
+Please pay your fees on our website.
 There is no tuition reduction for vacations.
 If you chose to withdraw for any amount of time during your enrollment with Peachtree, and do not pay your full fee, we cannot guarantee your spot will be available upon return.
 There are NO exceptions to this policy.

 Why is the fee $850?